 Perfect Lemonade

-This lemonade recipe is the perfect balance of sweet and tangy.
-We’re sharing our favorite proportions of sugar to lemon juice, but you can add more sugar or more lemon juice to taste.
+This lemonade recipe is the perfect balance of sweetness and tartness.
+I’m sharing my go-to ratio of sugar to lemon juice, but you can add more sugar or more lemon juice to taste.
+With this basic recipe, you can make tons of lemonade flavors (more on that below).
+My favorite is pink or Strawberry Lemonade.

 a pitcher of lemonade made with fresh squeezed lemons